bbstilson/meal_planner/README.md

 ## Running locally

 It's easier to run this locally than zip up everything and run it in Lambda.
 Everything is dockerized, so it should be a breeze.

-You'll need a `docker.env` file with all the secrets:
+First, you'll need a `docker.env` file with all the secrets:

 ```
 API_KEY=what